veden/Rampant/README.md

 # Recommend Map Settings

-Enemy Bases Frequeny:Very Low, Size:Big
+Enemy Bases Frequency:Very Low, Size:Big
 Everything else is open to what ever you like

 # Features